-- New and Innovative Mechanisms Mechanisms that will support the delivery of the new scheme (such as adopting new technology or novel approaches to establishing and making payments), that have not been used previously within agri-environment schemes and/or where the mechanism has not previously been used at the proposed scale. - Payment mechanisms focusing on how the new system will pay participants and the different mechanisms available - Land Management Plans looking at what mechanism will participants use to plan and record which public goods they will deliver - Advice and Guidance considering what expert support participants will require to help them plan and record the public goods they will deliver - Spatial Prioritisation looking at what mechanisms are available to set and agree local priorities within a national framework for the delivery of public goods

-This test will evaluate farmer response to online interactive decision-making tools to aid the development of Land Management Plans.
-It will also evaluate the methods of collaboration in differing sized clusters of farmers and land managers, across a range of farmed-landscape scenarios.
+• New and Innovative Mechanisms - Mechanisms that will support the delivery of the new scheme (such as adopting new technology or novel approaches to establishing and making payments), that have not been used previously within agri-environment schemes and/or where the mechanism has not previously been used at the proposed scale. • Land Management Plans - looking at what mechanism will participants use to plan and record which public goods they will deliver • Advice and Guidance - considering what expert support participants will require to help them plan and record the public goods they will deliver • Spatial Prioritisation - looking at what mechanisms are available to set and agree local priorities within a national framework for the delivery of public goods Land Management Plans: The project aims to develop two templates for a landscape scale Land Management Plan, based on the catchment of Aqualate Mere NNR, to help deliver the objectives of the 25-year Environment Plan.
+It will also develop a holding scale land management plan template.
+Collaboration: The project will support the co-ordinated delivery of public goods at a catchment scale, based on collaboration between groups of land managers to produce an over-arching Land Management Plan.
+This will have sign up from all the participating farmers and will help them to co-ordinate relevant elements of their own delivery, whilst leaving them free to manage their individual delivery.
+This will enhance the delivery of objectives that require landscape scale action.
+2.3 Describe the objectives of your test or trial and the outcomes and outputs you will capture and evidence.
+Your objectives are what you intend to have done by the end of the test or trial.
+You should consider having between 2 and 5 objectives depending on the nature and complexity of you test or trial.
+Please detail how the activities are appropriate and relevant to the test or trial.